kosmas12/xcalc-rewrite/README.md

 # XCalc-Rewrite

 Welcome!
-This is the repository for XCalc-Rewrite.
+This is the repository for XCalc-Rewrite, a version of my previous XCalc program, rewritten from the ground up in C++, this time with many more features, usefulness and code quality than my original attempt.

 # Compiling
 To compile, follow these steps:

 ```
-mkdir build
-cd build
+cmake -B build/
-cmake ..
+cmake --build build/
-make -j
 ```

-After that, run xcalc-rewrite(.exe if you have that) and you should be ready!
+After that, run xcalc-rewrite(.exe if you have that) in the `build` directory and you should be ready!